Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification: SIAP: Utilizing Spectral and Temporal Information for Imputation

 \subsection{Algorithm Convergence Analysis}

 In this section, we show that the iterates of Algorithm~\ref{alg:2} converges to a stationary point of the loss function Eq.~\eqref{eq:2 loss}.
-We focus on the results for Step~2 problem, as the results for Step~1 follow similar principles.
-Relevant proofs are provided in Supplementary Section~\ref{app:2 proof}.
+We focus on Step~2, as the results for Step~1 follow similar principles.
+Proofs are provided in the supplement.